jhpyle/docassemble/_docs/config.md

 Information about errors is also available in the [Logs].

+## <a name="suppress error notificiations"></a>Suppressing notifications about certain types of errors

+If you receive error notifications that are not helpful, you can suppress errors by the class of error by defining the `suppress error notificiations` directive:

+{% highlight yaml %}
+suppress error notificiations:
+  - ZeroDivisionError
+  - ReadTimeout
+{% endhighlight %}

+This means that if the name of the class of error is `ZeroDivisionError` or `ReadTimeout`, no notification will be sent.

 ## <a name="session error redirect url"></a>Redirecting user in case of session error

 If the user tries to access a non-existent session, the default